 - The Vestibular System (The Brain's 'GPS'):

 - Located in the inner ear, this system controls balance, spatial awareness, and coordination.
 When a child spins, swings, or hangs upside down, they are sending a massive 'wake up!' signal to their brain.
-This input is incredibly organizing and helps the brain feel centered and ready to focus.
+This input is incredibly organizing, and it helps the brain feel centered and ready to focus.

 - Proprioception (The Body's 'Map'):

-When a child is fidgeting, they are often unconsciously trying to give their brain the vestibular or proprioceptive input it craves to feel organized enough to focus.
-Our job isn't to stop the fidgeting, but to provide healthy, effective ways for them to get that input.
+When a child is fidgeting, it’s often an unconscious attempt to get the vestibular or proprioceptive input their body is craving, so their brain can feel organized enough to focus.
+Your job isn’t to stop the fidgeting and hope for the best.
+Your job is to offer healthy, effective ways for them to get that input.

 The 'How-To': 5 Brain-Building Movement 'Snacks' for Any Space